cos316/assignment4-starter-code/README.md

 # COS316, Assignment 4: Dopey Object Relational Mapper (DORM)

-## Due: November 19 at 23:00
+## Due: [Date TBD] at [Time TBD]

 # Dopey Object Relational Mapper (DORM)

 This assignment asks you to build a generic Object Relational Mapper (ORM).
-An ORM translates language-level objects---Go structs in our case---to and from a "relational mapping"---an SQLite database in our case.
+An ORM translates language-level objects---Go structs in our case---to and from a "relational mapping"---a SQLite database in our case.
 This allows application developers to use normal language constructs and idioms to manipulate data stored in a database.